ilyabirman/Jouele/README.md

 Specifies whether to stop playback by pressing the spacebar.
 Default parameter is `true`.

 #### `data-scroll-on-space (Boolean)`
-Specifies whether to scroll the page after pressing the spacebar or stopping the playback.
+Specifies whether to scroll the page after pressing the spacebar which stops the playback.
 Works only if the `data-pause-on-space` is set to `true`.
 Default parameter is `false`.

 #### `data-hide-timeline-on-pause (Boolean)`
 Specifies whether to hide timeline of the track, when track is not playing.
 Default parameter is `false`.